-Greetings, transfer students!
-Orientation will be filled with informative sessions and engaging activities aimed at helping you learn what to expect during your college career at Kenyon.
+Hello transfer students and welcome to Kenyon!
+Orientation will be filled with informative sessions and engaging activities aimed at helping you transition to Kenyon and learn what to expect during your college career here.
 There is a lot to learn about life on our hill, but we have taken steps to make the journey as easy and enjoyable as possible.

 Welcome to Kenyon!
 Check-in for Orientation, pick up your room key and meet the Community Advisors (CAs) and Orientation Leaders (OLs).
 Office of Residential Life

-Moving in is tiring business, take this time to unpack a little or relaxing.
+Moving in is tiring business.
+Take this time to unpack a little or relax.
 Don’t forget to leave time to get to your meeting with your Orientation Leaders.
 Residence Halls

 Meet some of the upperclass CAs and learn what living in a residential community is all about and why we think it is an important part of your education.
 Attendance will be taken.
-Kenyon Athletic Center
+Meet outside of Rosse

 Use this time to unwind after your first day as a Kenyon student.
 You can spend time in your room unpacking and relaxing, joining the OLs for a variety of relaxing activities or meet new friends over a game of air hockey in the Gund Commons Game Room.
 Tip: Start good sleep habits in college early; 7-9 hours of sleep is recommended for healthy brains!

 Grab a cup of coffee and join Harcourt Parish Priest-in-Charge and Kenyon Chaplain Rachel Kessler ‘04 for a morning spiritual service on the lawn.
 Church of the Holy Spirit lawn

 Meet your OLs outside of the Bookstore and head to Middle Path to line-up for Convocation.
 Attendance will be taken.
 Outside the Kenyon College Bookstore